When it comes to ROI, nothing beats email.

 Unread emails come from the wrong person.
 Readers need to recognize and trust the sender, especially now when cybersecurity is a top concern for many internet users.
 When you start an email campaign, it doesn't hurt to test to A/B test a man's name and a woman's name to see which gets the higher open rate.
 Stick with what your customers like.

-Any email not optimized for mobile is almost sure to get canned by the smartphone generation.
+Any email not optimized for mobile devices is almost sure to get canned by the smartphone generation.
 People just don't want to have to read or watch your content on a desktop.
 Email marketers should already be aware that click-through rates, as well as conversion rates, see a serious drop when email users get content that is not optimized for their screen.

 Segmentation is still king.